 Scientific Explanation: The Chemistry Behind the Process

 Curl reformation works by altering the structure of the hair shaft.
 Hair is primarily composed of keratin proteins held together by disulfide bonds and hydrogen bonds.
-Natural curls form due to the uneven distribution of these bonds along the hair strand.
+On top of that, natural curls form due to the uneven distribution of these bonds along the hair strand.
 Traditional relaxers use strong alkaline solutions (high pH, typically around 9.5-14) to break the disulfide bonds (which give hair its strength) and the hydrogen bonds.
 This allows the hair to be stretched straight.
 The curl reformation relaxer, however, is formulated to be milder.
-It uses a slightly lower pH (around 9.0-10.5) and often incorporates additional ingredients like protein or moisturizing agents.
-This gentler approach breaks the disulfide bonds more selectively and less aggressively, relaxing the curl without completely destroying the hair's structural integrity.
+Plus, it uses a slightly lower pH (around 9.
+0-10.5) and often incorporates additional ingredients like protein or moisturizing agents.
+That's why this gentler approach breaks the disulfide bonds more selectively and less aggressively, relaxing the curl without completely destroying the hair's structural integrity.
 The key is achieving the desired straightening effect while preserving as much protein and moisture as possible to maintain hair health.

 Frequently Asked Questions (FAQ)